MNoorFawi/struct-pie/README.md

 The idea is to extend python data structures to add more flexibility and to include more data structures that can help in different situations.

+**There is also a StructPie project on sourceforge.net that contains all these data structures as C shared libraries that can readily be used in C projects.
+The libraries can be downloaded from [here](https://sourceforge.net/projects/struct-pie/).**

 ## Quick Start
 To install the library
 ```bash